History of communism: Comintern, Mongolian invasion, and communist uprisings in Europe

+In April 1920, the communist left in Germany formed the Communist Workers' Party of Germany (KAPD) with an initial membership of about 38,000.
+The move was partly motivated by the fact that the left perceived the KPD's reaction to the Kapp Putsch as weak.
+The same year, the General Workers' Union of Germany (AAUD) was formed as a revolutionary labor union partly modeled on the American Industrial Workers of the World (IWW).
+It was seen by some as the union federation affiliate of the KAPD.
+At its peak in August 1920, the KAPD had around 40,000 members, with another 200,000 people organized in the AAUD.
+The March Action of 1921 failed once again, falling short of bringing down the government.

-That same year, political turmoil in Hungary following their defeat in World War I led to a coalition government of the Social Democratic Party and the Communist Party taking control.
+In 1921, political turmoil in Hungary following their defeat in World War I led to a coalition government of the Social Democratic Party and the Communist Party taking control.
 The Hungarian Communist Party led by Béla Kun soon became dominant and instituted various communist reforms in the country, but the country itself was subsequently invaded by its neighbouring Romania within a matter of months who overthrew the government, with its leaders either escaping abroad or being executed.
 In 1921, a communist revolt against the Kingdom of Italy occurred whilst supportive factory workers were on strike in Turin and Milan in northern Italy, but the government acted swiftly and put down the rebellion.
-That same year, a further communist rebellion took place in the Weimar Republic only to be crushed, but another occurred in 1923 which once again was also defeated by the government.
 The Bulgarian Communist Party had also attempted an uprising in 1923, but like most of their counterparts across Europe they were defeated.

+In 1921, the Soviet Union invaded its neighboring Mongolia to aid a popular uprising against the Chinese who then controlled the country, instituting a pro-Soviet government which declared the nation to be the Mongolian People's Republic in 1924.